FAQS

 Most screenings are open to anyone with an AFM Badge.
 (Press is excluded).

-Most AFM Participants may screen their films in AFM Theaters and AFM On-Demand.
+Most AFM Participants may screen their films in AFM Theaters.
 Screening fees and some restrictions apply.
 See Screenings for details.